dmcg/gilded-rose-tdd/GildedRoseRequirements.md

 It increases in quality by one every day until its sell-by date, then two after.
 Its quality is capped at 50.

+# Backstage Passes Increase in Value Until SellBy, Then Worthless

+Quality increases by 2 when there are 10 days or less and by 3 when there are 5 days or less.
+Quality drops to 0 after the concert.
+Quality is capped at 50

+# Quality Caps

+No item can ever have a negative quality.
+No item should have its quality raised above 50 by updating, but items can be taken into stock with > 50 quality, and then degrade gradually.